Bob Lord (business executive): Career

 In 2013, Lord left Razorfish to work as CEO of AOL Platforms.
 Then, in 2015 Lord became the president of AOL.
-Lord grew AOL revenues from $1.5 B to over $3.0 B through both mergers and aquistions and organic growth.
-He then sold AOL to Verizon for $4.4 billion in June 2015 and positioned AOL to become a world leader in the Mobile Media landscape.
-Following his success at AOL, Lord joined IBM.
+Lord grew AOL revenues from $1.5 billon to over $3.0 billion through mergers and acquisitions and via organic growth.
+He oversaw the sale of AOL to Verizon for $4.4 billion in June 2015 and positioned AOL to become a world leader in the Mobile Media landscape.
+Following his career at AOL, Lord joined IBM.

 IBM

 In early 2016, Lord started his career at IBM as the company’s first chief digital officer.
-In this role, Lord oversaw the Digital Platforms team, Digital Sales organization, Digital Marketing, Routes to Market and Offering teams, and IBM's Developer and Startup Ecosystem [1].
+In this role, Lord oversaw the Digital Platforms team, Digital Sales organization, Digital Marketing, Routes to Market and Offering teams, and IBM's Developer and Startup Ecosystem.

-In 2019, Lord became senior vice president of IBM’s Worldwide Ecosystems, managing the $4B portfolio including IBM’s Supply Chain, IOT and Talent product lines.
-During this time, Lord also launched Call for Code, the largest and most ambitious effort to bring together software developers across the globe with the goal of tackling pressing societal issues with the use of advanced technologies and cutting-edge solutions.
-To date, more than 500,000 developers and problem solvers across 180 nations have answered the call.
+In 2019, Lord became senior vice president of IBM’s Worldwide Ecosystems.
+During this time, Lord also launched Call for Code.

-Currently, Lord is the IBM senior vice president of The Weather Channel and Alliances, overseeing The Weather Company, Watson Advertising, and TradeLens.
-He is responsible for driving growth within these organizations and leading IBM’s strategic partnership transactions.
+Currently, Lord is the IBM senior vice president of The Weather Channel and Alliances.
 Under Lord’s leadership, IBM Watson Advertising and The Weather Channel launched its approach to tackling bias in advertising.
 Lord spearheaded The Advertising Toolkit for AI Fairness, an open-source collection of data and fairness explainers that helps the advertising industry prevent and remove biases in their machine learning models.
-In 2022, Lord debuted this toolkit at the Cannes Lions International Festival of Creativity and co-hosted a panel discussion with American Actress Issa Rae to discuss steps companies can take the mitigate racial bias in AI and advertising.
+In 2022, Lord debuted this toolkit at the Cannes Lions International Festival of Creativity and co-hosted a panel discussion with actress Issa Rae to discuss steps companies can take the mitigate racial bias in AI and advertising.

-Outside of his day-to-day role, Lord serves as the Executive Sponsor for IBM’s Black Business Resource group.
-Joining in 2020, Lord has served as an advocate for economic development, mentorship and professional growth for IBM’s Black community members.
+Lord also serves as the Executive Sponsor for IBM’s Black Business Resource group.

 Membership

 Lord is an active member of the TED community and founding member of the Nantucket Project.
-He is a board member of the Partnership for New York City and Aqua Finance, board member for the Trustworthy Accountability Group (TAG) and former board member for Williams-Sonoma, Inc.[5] and Screen Vision Media.
+He is a board member of the Partnership for New York City and Aqua Finance, board member for the Trustworthy Accountability Group (TAG) and former board member for Williams-Sonoma, Inc. and Screen Vision Media.

 Personal life

 Lord is married to Robin Lord.
 They have three children, Emily, Andrew and Paige.
-When Lord’s not spending time with his family, he enjoys biking, surfing, golfing and competing in triathlons.
+Lord is active biking, surfing, golfing and competing in triathlons.